Jérémy Mathieu: Barcelona

 On 23 July 2014, Mathieu signed a contract with La Liga club Barcelona for the next four seasons, with an optional season.
 The cost of the transfer was €20 million and the buyout clause was set at €50 million.
 Mathieu claims that he would rather have stayed as Valencia's captain rather than risking "polishing the bench" in Barcelona but that he decided to move after Valencia's chairman Amadeo Salvo rejected his demand for an intermediate figure between his pay in Valencia and Barcelona's proposal.

 On 15 January 2015, he scored his first goal for Barcelona in a 4–0 Copa del Rey away win against Elche (9–0 on aggregate) from a free kick.
-Mathieu scored his first La Liga goal for the club against rivals Real Madrid in a 2–1 El Clásico win at Camp Nou on 22 March 2015.
+Mathieu scored his first La Liga goal for the club against rivals Real Madrid in a 2–1 El Clásico win at the Camp Nou on 22 March 2015.
 In the team's next fixture, Mathieu scored the only goal in a 1–0 win at Celta Vigo, to keep his team four points clear at the top of the league.
 These two winning goals were important for the attainment of Barcelona's 23rd League title, as the team won it by a 2-point advantage over Real Madrid.

-In the 2015 UEFA Super Cup against Sevilla FC in Tbilisi, he conceded a penalty with a foul on Vitolo, which was converted by Kevin Gameiro as the opponents came from 1–4 down to take the game into extra time; Barcelona nonetheless triumphed 5–4.
+In the 2015 UEFA Super Cup against Sevilla in Tbilisi, he conceded a penalty with a foul on Vitolo, which was converted by Kevin Gameiro as the opponents came from 1–4 down to take the game into extra time; Barcelona nonetheless triumphed 5–4.

 Sporting CP

 On 7 July 2017, Portuguese club Sporting CP announced the signing of Mathieu on a free transfer for two seasons.
 He scored his first goal for the club on his sixth appearance, in a 2–0 home win against Tondela.
-Upon his return to the Camp Nou, Mathieu netted an own goal for Sporting in a 2–0 loss in their final game of the 2017–18 UEFA Champions League groupstage.
+Upon his return to the Camp Nou, Mathieu netted an own goal for Sporting in a 2–0 loss in their final game of the 2017–18 UEFA Champions League group stage.

 On 24 June 2020, Mathieu suffered an injury to his left knee during training, which ultimately put an end to his career.